Skip to main content

 This competition is open to all high school students, and one winner is selected to represent the Second District.
 The winning artwork will be displayed for one year in the U.S. Capitol with art from all participating districts around the country.
 This is truly a spectacular exhibit - one that I encourage all to come and see if you are ever in Washington.

-Congratulations to Allie Wetmore from Chapin High School, on being the 2023 Congressional Art Competition winner for South Carolina’s Second District.
+Congratulations to Kinsleigh Ringus from Lexington High School, on being the 2024 Congressional Art Competition winner for South Carolina’s Second District.
 For the past 40 years, the Congressional Art Competition has inspired and encouraged young artists.

 Image